 Logging

+You need to log diagnostic messages from your nodes without flooding the console or blocking the real-time loop.
 HORUS provides structured, node-aware logging macros that write to both the console and a shared memory buffer (visible in horus monitor and horus log).

 hlog! — Standard Logging